 Notable Models: Patek Philippe Ref.
 1518, Star Calibre 2000 Ref.
 990/1, Star Calibre 2000 Ref.
 990/1, and Henry Graves Supercomplication

-Whether modern or vintage, Patek Philippe resale value trumps all other watchmakers.
-As of 2020, among the world’s top 10 most expensive watches ever sold at auctions, seven are Patek Philippe watches.
+Whether modern or vintage, Patek Philippe’s resale value trumps all other watchmakers.
+As of 2022, among the world’s top 10 most expensive watches ever sold at auctions, nine are Patek Philippe watches.

 At Sotheby’s Geneva Auction 2014, the Henry Graves Supercomplication was sold for $23.98 million.
 In Christie’s Geneva Auction 2019, Patek Philippe Grandmaster Chime Ref.
-6300A-010 was sold for over $31.1 million, which currently holds the title of the most expensive watch ever sold at auction.
+6300A-010 was sold for $31 million, which currently holds the title of the most expensive watch ever sold at auction.

 Patek Philippe has also built some of the most complicated mechanical pocket watches.
 Henry Graves Supercomplication, for example, contains 920 individual parts, 120 removable components, 110 wheels, 430 screws, and 70 jewels — all handcrafted on a tiny scale.